patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 ## Accessibility

 This section highlights accessibility considerations to keep in mind when creating forms.
-For more accessibility guidance, see our [PatternFly accessibility guide](https://www.patternfly.org/v4/accessibility/accessibility-and-patternfly).
+For more accessibility guidance, see our [PatternFly accessibility guide](/accessibility/accessibility-and-patternfly).

+### Form sections
+Follow these best practices to create accessible form sections:

+- Always label and associate form section content.
+- If your form sections are untitled and visual separation is crucial to understanding and successfully completing your form, add an `aria-label` to indicate why each form section is grouped together.

+### Field groups
+Follow these best practices to create accessible field groups:

+- Always label and associate field group content.
+- When in doubt, add an `aria-label` to make sure screen reader users can access and understand all information for each field group.

+- Use `<div>` tags to separate elements so that users can navigate from element to element from any viewpoint.

 ### Placeholder text